mainsail-crew/docs/setup-guide/mainsailos/pi-imager.md

 ![screenshot-imager-choose-storage2](img/rpi-choose-storage-2.png)

-* Hostname, Wi-Fi, language and numerous other settings can now be scrolled through and preconfigured in a setup menu, opened by click on the little cogwheel in the right corner.
+* Hostname, Wi-Fi, language and numerous other settings can now be scrolled through and preconfigured in a setup menu, opened by clicking on the little cogwheel in the right corner.

 Please enable SSH!
 Otherwise, you were'nt able to connect via SSH.
 {: .info}